Progress Chapter 156: Steal Yourself

 The Chapter 156: Steal Yourself was a professional wrestling event produced by Progress Wrestling.
 It took place on 10 September 2023, in Sheffield, England at the O2 Academy Sheffield.

+Nine matches were contested at the event.
+In the main event, Dan Moloney, Kid Lykos and Luke Jacobs defeated Dominatus Regnum (Charlie Sterling, Nick Riley and Spike Trivet).

 Production

 Storylines

 The event included matches that each resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
 Results were predetermined by Progress' creative writers, while storylines were produced on Progress' events airing on the Demand PROGRESS streaming service.

 Event

 The event started with the tag team confrontation in which Leon Slater and Man Like DeReiss defeated Jude London and Paris De Silva to win the ASCA Tag Team Championship.
 Next up, Renee Michelle picked up a victory in singles competition over Session Moth Martina.
 The third bout saw LJ Cleary outmatching Yoshiki Inamura in singles competition.
 Next up, Brian Cage defeated Mark Haskins in another singles bout.
 The fifth match saw Bullit picking up a victory over Big Damo.
 In another singles competition match, Charles Crowley defeated Axel Tischer.
 Next up, Westside Xtreme Wrestling's Laurance Roman defeated Gene Munny to retain the wXw Shotgun Championship.
 In the semi main event, LA Taylor defeated Alexxis Falcon in singles competition.

 In the main event, Dan Moloney, Kid Lykos and Luke Jacobs outmatched Charlie Sterling, Nick Riley and Spike Trivet in six-man tag team competition.